paulcuth/starlight/README.md

 ## Roadmap
 The next features to add:

-- Performance tests
+- [ ] Performance tests
-- Add plug-ins architecture
+- [ ]Add plug-ins architecture
 	- Coroutines (as generators are not a 1:1 map)
-	- Lua -> ES5 (remove need for Babel in browser)
-- Customisation of environment and plugins at build-time
+- [ ] Customisation of environment and plugins at build-time
 	- Selectively add standard libs.
-- Implement missing standard lib functions
+- [ ] Implement missing standard lib functions
 	- string.format()
 	- string.dump()
 	- load()